Check out our newsletter from August, 2017. Click on the title above.

-Our last visit to Mid Pines was in 2005 when we conducted the TRANS Amateur.
-Peggy Kirk Bell welcomed the TRANS with open arms and was a frequent visitor to see many of our players on the course.
-Peggy welcomed the TRANS and spoke to many players.
+Our last visit to Mid Pines was in 2005 when we conducted the WTNGA Amateur.
+Peggy Kirk Bell welcomed the WTNGA with open arms and was a frequent visitor to see many of our players on the course.
+Peggy welcomed the WTNGA and spoke to many players.
 She enjoyed passing on a few of her classic reminders of a proper grip and her approach to playing a course.
 She never tired to talking to the players.
 She was gracious and watchful, looking for those complete swings, as she often said.

 For more information about this remarkable lady, CLICK HERE.

 Ed Dell Wortz served as WTNGS President in 1952.